Blow-up dynamics for $L^2$-critical fractional Schr\"odinger equations: Introduction

 \begin{remark} The set of initial data satisfying the conditions mentioned in Theorem \ref{MT1} is not empty.
 Since the ground state has zero energy $E(Q_{\beta})=0$, one may consider $u_{0,\delta}=(1+\delta)Q_{\beta}$ with $0<\delta\ll1$.
-The proof of Theorem \ref{MT1} is similar to that in \cite{MR3,MR2,MR1,MR4}, but due to a lack of Galilean transform and the nonlocal structure, we need some additional strategies. \end{remark}
+The proof of Theorem \ref{MT1} is similar to that in \cite{MR3,MR2,MR1,MR4}, but due to a lack of Galilean transform and the nonlocal structure, we need some additional arguments. \end{remark}

-\begin{remark} For higher dimension case, similar results can also be proved by using almost the same strategy.
-But we may need different orthogonality conditions for the spectral property \eqref{SP}, since the orthogonality conditions mentioned in Definition \ref{SP1} cannot guarantee that \eqref{SP} holds true in higher dimensions even for the local case $\beta=2$. \end{remark}
+\begin{remark} The reason why we assume that $\beta$ is close to $2$ is that we need some spectral property related to the linearization of the ground state $Q_\beta$.
+The proof of such property relies on a perturbation argument and the continuity of $Q_\beta$ with respect to $\beta$, which justifies the assumption on $\beta$.
+We mention here the analysis \footnote{See Section \ref{S2}--\ref{S4}.} in this paper can be extended to all $1\leq\beta<2$ if such spectral property holds true. \end{remark}

-\begin{remark} Theorem \ref{MT1} gives a first construct of finite time blow-up solutions with supercritical mass for $L^2$ critical fractional NLS \eqref{CP}.
-This solution is also stable in the sense that the set of initial data satisfying the conditions mentioned in Theorem \ref{MT1} is an open subset in $H^{\frac{\beta}{2}}$, which is completely different from the minimal mass blow-up solution constructed in \cite{KLR} since the minimal blow-up solution is obviously unstable in $H^{\frac{\beta}{2}}$.
+\begin{remark} Theorem \ref{MT1} gives a first construction of finite time blow-up solutions with supercritical mass for $L^2$ critical fractional NLS \eqref{CP}.
+This solution is also stable in the sense that the set of initial data satisfying the conditions mentioned in Theorem \ref{MT1} is an open subset in $H^{\frac{\beta}{2}}$.
+This is completely different from the minimal mass blow-up solution constructed in \cite{KLR} since the minimal blow-up solution is obviously unstable in $H^{\frac{\beta}{2}}$.
 On the other hand, Boulenger, Himmelsbach and Lenzmann proved in \cite{BHL} that in higher dimension case, radial solutions with negative energy to the $L^2$-critical fractional NLS will blow up in finite time or infinite time.
-Theorem \ref{MT1} gives an example of finite time blow-up solutions in this case.
-But existence of infinite time blow-up solutions in this case still remains open. \end{remark}
+Theorem \ref{MT1} gives an example of finite time blow-up solutions in this case. \end{remark}

 \begin{remark} The scaling structure of \eqref{CP} gives the following {\it a priori} lower bound for all finite time blow-up solutions: